daodaoshao/vol_tenda_i6_1/README.md

  Vulnerability Location: /goform/wifiSSIDget

- the length of the ndex parameter is not verified, sprintf can cause stack overflow vulnerability, it can result in dos attacks on routers
+ The length of the ndex parameter is not verified, sprintf can cause stack overflow vulnerability, it can result in dos attacks on routers

  <img width="416" alt="image" src="https://github.com/daodaoshao/vol_tenda_i6_1/assets/9769854/3d553aaa-c697-4ef4-9316-00db720bc121">